firefrei/docker-snapcast/README.md

 - `/app/data/`
   Snapserver is going to place its run-time configuration (like `server.json`) here.
 - `/app/certs/`
-  NGINX is configured as a reverse proxy to serve a HTTPS-secured connection to Snapweb.
-This folder must contain the TLS certificate files: `snapserver.pem` contains the certificate (chain) and `snapserver.key` the private key file.
+  This folder must contain the TLS certificate files: `snapserver.crt` contains the certificate (chain) and `snapserver.key` the private key file.
-  If volume is not mounted or the mentioned files do not exist, self-signed certificates are created and stored under this location.
+  If volume is *not* mounted or the mentioned files do not exist, a self-signed certificate authority (CA) and certicates are created and stored under this location.

 ## Container Setup